Timothy Heckman

 Education: PhD, University of Washington

-Timothy M. Heckman is the inaugural Dr. A. Hermann Pfund Professor and Chair of the Department of Physics & Astronomy.
-He received a BA magna cum laude from Harvard College and a PhD in astrophysics from the University of Washington.
+Timothy M. Heckman is the inaugural Dr. A. Hermann Pfund Professor.
+Professor Heckman received a BA magna cum laude from Harvard College and a PhD in astrophysics from the University of Washington.
 He then held a postdoctoral fellowship at the Leiden Observatory followed by the Bart Bok Fellowship at the Steward Observatory.
-In 1982, he joined the faculty in the astronomy program at the University of Maryland.
+In 1982, he joined the faculty in the Astronomy Program at the University of Maryland.
 He came to Hopkins in 1989, holding a joint appointment as a professor in the Department of Physics and Astronomy and tenured astronomer at the Space Telescope Science Institute.
-He became a full-time Hopkins faculty member in 1994 and became the department Chair in 2015.
+He became a full-time Hopkins faculty member in 1994.
+He was the director of the Center for Astrophysical Sciences from 2002 to 2015 and the Chair of the Department of Physics and Astronomy from 2015 to 2021 .